 It seems my efforts last year were not successful, and instead of being eradicated the beetles just weren’t active.
 I suspect they laid eggs at the end of summer, and the eggs laid dormant until conditions were right for them to hatch and flourish.
 It does, however, feel like I’ve had some success in the past few weeks which is why I’m writing this post to share my findings.

-Based on a comment by Ben on my previous post, a two weeks ago I sprayed our plants with a combination of eco-neem and eco-oil.
+Based on a comment by Ben on my previous post, a two weeks ago I sprayed our plants with a combination of eco-neem and eco-oil based on the recommendations from pest control nashville.
 These work by suppressing the insect’s urge to eat so they effectively starve to death.
 Eco-neem apparently works on the beetles, while eco-oil is more effective on caterpillars.
 I found these in the pest control section of Bunnings, and expect they would also be easy to find at any nursery.
+I personally hire pest control oshawa services to get rid of pests in my yard.
 Having applied two coats, I’ve only seen 3-4 larvae and beetles since.
 Given the number of larvae I squashed, I think that will have had an impact on their numbers as well, but I’m hopeful this treatment will help to put an end to their reign over my plants.
 I’m going to continue this for the next few weeks with a combination of regular fertilising and hopefully by the end of spring the plants are happy and healthy.

 To help you locate these pests on your own plants, here are some things to keep in mind: